Therapy & Mindfulness Services

 Parent Therapy

 I’ve never met a parent who doesn’t feel bad about something that they have done as a parent.
 We all want the best for our kids, but sometimes, something just seems to get in the way.
-It’s not that we’re not motivated, but we may not have the knowledge or experience to be the best parent we can be; often, it’s because we didn’t get that when we were children.
+It’s not that we’re not motivated, but we may not have the knowledge or experience to be the parent we want to be; often, it’s because we didn’t get that when we were children.

-Good news!
 I’ve learned from both personal and professional experience that it is never too late to repair with our children – or our parents, even if they are no longer alive.
 People often say there is no parenting manual, but there sure is a lot of good information out there that can help us along the way.
 I work with parents who are looking for support with their children or adolescents as well as those who have a strained relationship with their adult children.

 The approach I take with parents has been tried in my own home, and draws upon a rich body of evidence to support parents with their ‘children’; emotion-focussed family therapy (EFFT) and emotion-focussed skills training (EFST).